mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 ### 3. The `user_id`

 Many companies and business already set their identifiers for their users and / or customers.
 (For example, when the user creates an account, or completes a first purchase.)
-In these cases, that user ID can be passed into SnowPlow as the `user_id` using the [setUserID][setuserid] method.
-This makes it easy to join SnowPlow event data with other customer data sets e.g. CRM data.
+In these cases, that user ID can be passed into Snowplow as the `user_id` using the [setUserID][setuserid] method.
+This makes it easy to join Snowplow event data with other customer data sets e.g. CRM data.

 <h2><a name="benefits_of_user_id">2.
 Benefits of exposing the user IDs for analysis</a></h2>